resprath/Automations/README.md

 - Set input variables via the UI or define them in `variables.tf`.

 🔹 Step 3: Configure Variables
-- Edit terraform.tfvars or define variables in the UI such as
+- Edit variables.tf or define variables in the Schematics UI such as
 ```bash
 region            = "us-south"
 catalog_name      = "demo-catalog"